-$$\textbf{Error Level} = \frac{\text{Total Error}}{\text{Total Sample}} \times 100\% = \frac{9}{18} \times 100\% = 50\%$$
+Error Level = $$\frac{\text{Total Error}}{\text{Total Sample}} \times 100\% = \frac{9}{18} \times 100\% = 50\%$$

 As seen in Table 8, based on the analysis of 18 companies (Table 5), the Ohlson model has an accuracy rate of 50%.
 The Ohlson model was able to accurately predict that nine companies were healthy and did not experience delisting.
-The Ohlson model has an error rate of 50%; this can be seen from the nine companies that were inaccurately predicted to have financial distress or to have declared bankruptcy; however, none of those companies were delisted.
+The Ohlson model has an error rate of 50%; this can be seen from the nine companies that were inaccurately predicted to have financial distress or to have declared bankruptcy; however, none of those companies was delisted.

-4.2.4 Comparison of the Precision of the Predictions using the Springate, Ohlson and Altman Models
+4.2.4 Comparison of the precision of the predictions using the Springate, Ohlson and Altman models

-Comparison based on level of accuracy from each model.
-The accuracy result shown in Table 9.
+Comparison based on a level of accuracy from each model.
+The accuracy result is shown in Table 9.

-Table 9 Prediction Comparison of the Three Models
+Table 9 Prediction comparison of the three models

-Prediction Method Accuracy Rate
+Prediction method Accuracy rate (%)

-Springate 67%
+Springate 67

-Ohlson 50%
+Ohlson 50

-Altman 39%
+Altman 39

 As seen in Table 9, the Springate model had the highest accuracy rate (67%), followed by the Ohlson model with an accuracy rate of 50% and the Altman model had the lowest accurate rate (39%).
 Thus, the Springate model is the most accurate method for analysing financial distress in the coal industry.
-This finding agrees with the results reported by Aghajani & Jouzbarkand, (2012), which found that the Springate model combined with MDA had a bankruptcy prediction accuracy rate of 90% one year before declaring bankruptcy and an accuracy rate of 82% two years before bankruptcy occurred.
+This finding agrees with the results reported by Aghajani and Jouzbarkand (2012), which found that the Springate model combined with MDA had a bankruptcy prediction accuracy rate of 90% one year before declaring bankruptcy and an accuracy rate of 82% two years before bankruptcy occurred.
 The SAF method with logistic regression analysis predicts bankruptcy with an accuracy rate of 88.5% within one year of declaring bankruptcy and an accuracy rate of 79% two years before bankruptcy occurs.
 The Springate model is the best model because of having the highest accuracy rate.

-Based on this result, the best model to predict financial distress is the Springate Model, because of this model has the best precision result.
-This will affect the company response as early warning system, so the company can anticipate bankruptcy faster.
+Based on this result, the best model to predict financial distress is the Springate Model, because this model has the best precision result.
+This will affect the company response as an early warning system, so the company can anticipate bankruptcy faster.
 Because of the precision result of Springate model, the Investor also can make faster and better decision to save their investment.
-In contrary this result can't be generalized in different place and condition, so to choose the best model should do the whole test of few model.
+In contrary this result can't be generalised in different place and condition, so to choose the best model should do the whole test of few models.

-5 Concluding Remarks
+5 Concluding remarks

 The results of this research study show that FDPM can be used to forecast financial distress and predict bankruptcy for the coal companies listed on the IDX.
 The calculation results from the three models show that some of the coal companies are considered to be experiencing financial distress.
-The Springate model can predict financial distress with 67% accuracy, followed by the Ohlson model with 50% accuracy and then Altman model with 39% accuracy.
+The Springate model can predict financial distress with

+67% accuracy, followed by the Ohlson model 2th 50% accuracy and then Altman model with 39% accuracy.
 Therefore, the Springate model is the most appropriate method for predicting financial distress and bankruptcy in the coal commodity sector in Indonesia.